 A: Yes, we provide flexible and effective academic support for many students with special needs and moderate learning disabilities.
 Our individualized learning stations provide a distraction- and stress-free environment that enables such students to focus and concentrate.
 We have closed private teaching rooms that we use when appropriate.
 Some of our teachers have advanced degrees and decades of experience working with students with special needs.
 We would be happy to meet with you and discuss the specific needs of your child.

 A: We offer our teaching services in custom programs of five or more lessons.
-Each lesson is 60 minutes in duration.
+Each lesson is a full 60 minutes in duration.
 The more lessons in a committed program, the larger the volume discount per lesson will be.
-Our most popular programs cost between $42 and $47 per 60-minute lesson of structured, one-on-one teaching.
+Our most popular programs cost between $47 and $50 per 60-minute lesson of structured, one-on-one teaching.
 Prices do NOT vary by grade level or subject, and any member of a family can use a lesson in their program.
 Thus, a family can obtain a much lower hourly price by combining the academic needs of all their students into a single, shared family program.

 A: No, you do not have to commit to a big program.
 Our programs can be any size, starting as small as five 60-minute lessons, scheduled on an as needed basis.
 You can choose to purchase one or more small programs if you do not want to make a larger commitment, though the per lesson price is lower with larger programs.

-A: Our standard programs allow up to 12 months after your final tuition payment to complete your lessons.
+A: Our programs allow up to 12 months after your final tuition payment to complete your lessons.
 You do not need to rush to schedule a makeup lesson; you can suspend your lessons and restart at a later date, even for a different subject at a different grade level.
 We work with you to ensure that your student receives every lesson you pay for.

 A: Teaching programs can be prepaid or broken down into regular monthly tuition payments.
 The number of monthly tuition payments must match the expected duration of your program, and the first monthly payment is due at the time of enrollment before the first lesson.
 Monthly tuition payments continue whether or not your student attends some or all the lessons any month.
 The monthly tuition payments are to pay off the lesson package.
 Monthly tuition payments are analogous to monthly car payments, independent of how many miles you drive any month.

 A: Yes, you may pay with credit and debit cards, including Visa, MasterCard, American Express and Discover, as well as check or cash.
-By November 30, 2015, we will start accepting Apple Pay.